 RELATED: The 50 Best Excuses To Have A Beer

-The Boys are so committed to beer discover that they’ve even slapped on a definitive option: the $160-per-quarter “Beer Explorer Box” for the “über beer geek”, sporting 16 beers of varying size and stature, each selected by a Certified Cicerone (beer sommelier) with a promise that at least one bottle will always be something extremely rare, sourced exclusively for the box.
+Their $160-per-quarter “Beer Explorer Box” for the “über beer geek”, sporting 16 beers of varying size and stature, each selected by a Certified Cicerone (beer sommelier) has recently been reduced to 12 beers at a lower cost of $85.

 Cost: From $59 per box